diegonery465/diegonery465/README.md

 ```
 A busca por conhecimento e melhoria fazem parte da nossa vida, conhecimento não se trata apenas daquilo que você aprende, e
 sim a forma como você coloca em prática, tecnologia bem aplicada pode e irá transformar o mundo para melhor.
-Experiência em Devops
-infraestrutura, Redes de Computadores, MultiCloud e Cybersecurity.
+Experiência em Devops, infraestrutura, Redes de Computadores, MultiCloud e Cybersecurity.

 The pursuit of knowledge and improvement is part of our life.
-Knowledge is not just about what you learn, but also how you put
+Knowledge is not just about what you learn, but also
-it into practice.
+how you put it into practice.
 Well-applied technology can and will transform the world for the better.
-Experience in DevOps infrastructure,
-Computer Networks, MultiCloud, and Cybersecurity.
+Experience in DevOps infrastructure, Computer Networks, MultiCloud, and Cybersecurity.
 ```
 </h3>